-During the summer of 2019 the thematical path of Geotrail Dos Capèl will be unusable: work is underway to build a mountain basin and to improve the programmed snowmaking system.
-The show dedicated to small geologists, in collaboration with the Geological Museum of Dolomites and the Muse, will take life along the path of the Absent-Minded Shepherd.
-The Geotrail Dos Capèl will reopen in summer 2020.
+During summer 2019 the Geotrail Dos Capel path will be closed for construction works on a mountain reservoir and to improve the planned network of snow cannons.
+The event for junior geologists, offered in collaboration with the Geological Museum of the Dolomites and the Muse science museum, will take place along the Absent-minded Shepherd’s Path from the Montagnanimata amusement centre.
+The Geotrail Dos Capel will reopen in summer 2020.

 The Dos Capèl Geotrail is a walk of medium difficulty for children and families.
 Take the cable car to Gardonè, then the chair lift to Passo Feudo, the start of the Dos Capèl Geotrail, a circular walk of 3.5 km (2 miles) with a height gain of 268m (879 ft).

 The trail begins and ends in the same place, a few metres from the chairlift and the Passo Feudo Refuge.
 It’s sunny, with lovely views and takes about 2 hours, without need of a guide.
 The walk is suitable for families and children (up to 2 years they will need to be taken in a baby carrier backpack).
 Dos Capèl is 2200 m (7218 ft) above sea level in the Val di Fiemme.
 It’s at the foot of Latemar in Trentino, in the Dolomites World Heritage.

 The best way to do the Dos Capèl Geotrail and discover the geology of these mountains is by using the clues and puzzles in the gamebook.
 You’ll need to be observant, and have a good memory and spirit of adventure.
 Come on a Wednesday and you can take part in the walking theatre performance “Geology on the High Seas”.